mbhall88/TAC3_Report/manuscript.md

   and
   [Chapter 3](./20.partA.md#chapter-3-applications-to-improving-m-tuberculosis-drug-resistance-prediction)
   will also be contained in a paper, of which I will be the first author.
-We aim to have this work completed and a manuscript submitted by the end of November 2020 - or the first quarter of 2021 at the latest.
+We aim to have this work completed and a manuscript submitted by the end of March 2021 - or the first quarter of 2021 at the latest.
 - The work in
   [Chapter 4](./20.partA.md#chapter-4-construction-of-a-m-tuberculosis-reference-pan-genome)